Approaching Capacity at High-Rates with Iterative Hard-Decision Decoding: Introduction

-Our choice of ensemble is motivated by the generalized product codes now used in optical communications \cite{itug9751} and their similarity to braided block codes \cite{Truhachev-isit03,Feltstrom-it09}.
-In particular, we consider iterative HDD of generalized product codes with $t$-error correcting component codes.
-This is similar to other recent work on coding system for optical communication systems \cite{Justesen-commag10,Justesen-toc11,Smith-jlt12}.
-The main difference is that HDD of our spatially-coupled GLDPC ensemble can be rigorously analyzed via density evolution (DE) even when miscorrection occurs.
-The DE analysis also allows us to show that iterative HDD can approach capacity in the high-rate regime.
-In \cite{Barg-it11}, counting arguments are used to analyze the iterative HDD of GLDPC codes (without spatial coupling) for adversarial error patterns and therefore somewhat lower thresholds are reported.
+Convolutional LDPC codes (or spatially-coupled LDPC codes) were introduced in~\cite{Felstrom-it99} and later discovered to achieve the MAP threshold under iterative decoding~\cite{Lentmaier-it10,Kudekar-it11}.
+Spatially-coupled GLDPC codes were introduced and analyzed in~\cite{Lentmaier-isit10}.
+Our choice of ensemble was motivated by the generalized product codes now used in optical communications \cite{itug9751} and their similarity to braided block codes \cite{Truhachev-isit03,Feltstrom-it09}.
+In particular, we consider the iterative HDD of spatially-coupled generalized product codes with $t$-error correcting component codes.
+This is similar to other recent work on coding system for optical communication systems \cite{Justesen-commag10,Justesen-toc11,Smith-jlt12,Jian-globe13}.
+The main difference is that the proposed iterative HDD updates messages using only the extrinsic information.
+Therefore, HDD of our spatially-coupled GLDPC ensemble can be rigorously analyzed via density evolution (DE) even when miscorrection occurs.
+This type of analysis actually dates back to Tanner, who applied it to uncoupled GLDPC codes with Hamming component codes in~\cite{Tanner-it81}.
+This DE analysis also allows us to show that iterative HDD can approach capacity in the high-rate regime.
+Also, for generalized product codes, a practical implementation of the proposed iterative HDD is introduced.